mike-mcgrail/TA-dataset/README.md

 | dataset:query | User-defined standard [query](https://app.scalyr.com/help/api#query) API call to index events | -

 ## SPL Custom Command
-The `| dataset` command allows queries against the DataSet API directly from Splunk's SPL bar.
+The `| dataset` command allows queries against the DataSet API directly from Splunk's search bar.
 Four optional parameters are supported:

 - **query** - the DataSet [query](https://app.scalyr.com/help/query-language) used to filter events.
 Default is no filter (return all events limited by maxCount).
 - **startTime** - the [start time](https://app.scalyr.com/help/time-reference) for DataSet events to return.
 Use relative shorthand in the form of a number followed by d, h, m or s (for days, hours, minutes or seconds), e.g.: 24h